No products in the cart.

 The plant is a cross between the P. edulis, P. incarnarta, and P. cincinnata.
 The plant is superior in color and size and remains a hardy plant that is fast growing up to ten feet and more.
 You notice flowering in winter and continuous blooms throughout the year.
 Once it flowers, it is followed by edible passion fruits.

 The plant is also known as the sour passion fruit in two forms, purple and yellow.
 Both are climacteric fruit, and when stored, the acidity decreases, resulting in a sweeter fruit.

 Passiflora Caerulea Plant Diseases & Pests

 While the passionflower is carefree to grow, you may find the leaves turn yellow or wilt growing in pots, which means it needs more water or getting too cold.
-In contrast, outdoors yellowing leaves can be the result of lack in soil nutrients.
+In contrast, outdoors yellowing leaves can be the result of a lack of soil nutrients.
 To amend the ground, it helps to test the soil.

-Further, if the climate is warmer, you may find spider mites, scale, or whiteflies present on the plant.
+Further, if the climate is warmer, you may find spider mites, scales, or whiteflies present on the plant.
 Again, you can control them using an insecticide.
 Another concern is leaf spots caused by a fungal disease.
 Similarly, the best is to remove the leaves to prevent the spread of the disease.

 You can use a fungicide if needed.
 The last concern is root rot, as the water is not draining well.

 The Passiflora incarnata is the only species approved for the pharmaceutical industry.
 It is a show plan with purple blooms producing edible fruit but not very flavorful.
 The Passiflora caerulea also has orange fruit that you can eat when ripe.
 But eating an unripe fruit can leads to an upset stomach.
 In addition, most parts of both plants, from the root, stem, to flowers, are toxic and should not be eaten.